G Suite for Education

 Google will not share personal information with companies, organisations and individuals outside of Google unless one of the following circumstances applies:

 - With parental or guardian consent.
-Google will share personal information with companies, organisations or individuals outside of Google when it has parents’ consent which may be obtained through G Suite for Education schools - including St Vincent's.
+Google will share personal information with companies, organisations or individuals outside of Google when it has parents’ consent which may be obtained through G Suite for Education schools - including St Leonard's.
 We would contact parents directly if Google ask for any examples of children's work etc.

 - With St Leonard's School G Suite for Education accounts, because they are school-managed accounts, give administrators access to information stored in them.